 - Broken/fractured bones

 - Foreign bodies

 We’re Dedicated to Making the Best Diagnosis

 In some cases, we may use several different methods in conjunction to make the most accurate diagnosis.
 Our primary objective is to find the problem and treat it accordingly, in as timely a fashion as we are capable.
 Your veterinarian will discuss all of your pet’s test results with you in clear detail, and outline potential treatment options.
-Awaiting a diagnosis can be stressful, so please be sure to reach out to us if you have any questions or concerns.
+Awaiting a diagnosis can be stressful, so please be sure to call us at 1-843-554-4361 or book an appointment online if you have any questions or concerns.